klahrich/chiefhustler/content/diary/investing-diary-0005.md

 ![oilcapex](/images/oilcapex.png)

-Now, I said that energy is within my grasp.
+OK, let's assume that oil & gas stocks are likely to be undervalued.
 But I'm still no expert.
-So I need help choosing which companies to bet on.
+I need help choosing which ones to bet on.

 I could take the safe approach and buy an ETF with energy exposure, such as the [Horizons Crude Oil ETF](https://finance.yahoo.com/quote/HUC.TO?p=HUC.TO&.tsrc=fin-srch), the [BMO S&P/TSX Equal Weight Oil and Gas ETF](https://finance.yahoo.com/quote/ZEO.TO?p=ZEO.TO&.tsrc=fin-srch) or the [Horizons S&P/TSX Capped Energy Index ETF](https://finance.yahoo.com/quote/HXE.TO?p=HXE.TO&.tsrc=fin-srch).
 That's a totally fine idea.